 0800 011 3797

-If you need further assistance, you may wish to get in touch with an independent financial advisor.
+If you need further help, you may wish to get in touch with an independent financial advisor.
 You can find a local financial advisor on the MoneyHelper site or see our guide on how to seek advice before purchasing an annuity.

 Compare lifetime annuity rates